-- The following standards governing candidate and officer eligibility for appointed and elected Associated Student Organization offices (ASO), and Heads of Standing Committees, as defined by ASO constitution and by laws, must be met: - A. The candidate or officer must be a currently paid member of the ASO, at the college where the election is being held, and have successfully completed no more than 80 degreeapplicable units in the District. - B. The candidate may seek only one campus office within the District; - C. The candidate or officer must have and maintain a cumulative and current GPA of at least 2.0 in units completed at all the colleges in the District during the semesters in which the student government office is applied for and held.
-Current means the most recently completed semester; - D. The candidate or officer must not be on academic or progress probation.
-Progress probation is defined as having recorded grade entries of "W" (withdrawal), "I" (Incomplete), "NC" (No Credit) for fifty percent or more of all units in which a student has enrolled.
-Academic probation results when a student fails to maintain an accumulated grade point average of 2.0. - E. The candidate or officer must be actively enrolled in, and must successfully complete six (6) units by the end of the semester.
-Students falling below this requirement must forfeit their office.
-Candidates may be enrolled in more than one college in the District, but the candidate must be currently enrolled in a minimum of six (6) units at the college where the candidate is seeking office.
-Officers must maintain that enrollment at the college where the office is held. - F. Exceptions to the maximum units requirement in Section 1A of this regulation may be made for students enrolled in a college degree, certificate or transfer program where the combination of program requirements and prerequisites may result in the student exceeding the 80 degreeapplicable unit limit.
+- The following standards governing candidate and officer (as defined by the ASO constitution and by-laws) eligibility for appointed and elected Associated Student Organization officers (ASO), must be met: - A. The candidate or officer must be a currently paid member of the ASO, at the college where the election is being held and have successfully completed no more than 80 degreeapplicable units in the District. - B. The candidate may seek only one campus office within the District. - C. The candidate or officer must have and maintain a cumulative and current GPA of at least 2.0 in units completed at all the colleges in the District during the semesters in which the student government office is applied for and held.
+Current means the most recently completed semester or session.
+The ASO Constitution may not set a higher GPA requirement. - D. The candidate or officer must not be on academic or progress probation, as defined by LACCD Board Rule 8200.10 - At the time of election, or appointment, and throughout the term of office, the candidate or officer must be actively enrolled in, and must successfully complete a minimum of five (5) units per semester.
+The ASO Constitution may not set a higher unit requirement.
+Units in which a student receives an Incomplete (INC) will not be counted in the determining the number of units completed.
+Students falling below this requirement will automatically forfeit their office.
+Students, who forfeit office for failing to meet this unit requirement, will not be reinstated if INC grades are converted to letter grades and units are awarded for those courses.
+Candidates may be enrolled in more than one college in the District, but the candidate must be currently enrolled in a minimum of five (5) units at the college where the candidate is seeking office.
+Officers must maintain that enrollment at the college where the office is held. - F. Exceptions on the maximum unit requirement in Section 1a of this regulation may be made for students enrolled in a college degree, certificate or transfer program where the combination of program requirements and prerequisites may result in the student exceeding the 80 degreeapplicable unit limit.